Sarah's Procedure on

 "Yesterday I didn't have a coat, so my mother went and bought me this."
 It's cold here in Malawi, but Sarah has a lovely new coat!
 Poor Sarah, yesterday she was all set to go to the operating room but then because of some technical issues in the operating room we ran out of time and had to postpone it until Thursday!
 "I'm feeling bad that my operation was canceled yesterday, because it will prolong my stay here, but I'm happy because after my operation is done, every day I'll get closer to going home.
 I'm not scared because I've seen my friends going to theater and coming back.
 Please be praying that my operation tomorrow is successful."

 Meet Sarah!
 She first came in January and we all wanted to share her story with you then, but then she and her mom decided to go home so she could finish up the school year and her exams before her operation.
 Now she's back and ready to have the frame put on her leg to slowly correct her blount's disease.
 Please join us in praying for her operation later this week!

 Send a Message to Sarah

-We'll deliver your message to Sarah at her hospital bed.
+We'll deliver your message to Sarah as soon as we see her.